How to Write a Letter of Interest [Sample Letter]

 In the second paragraph of your letter of interest, outline what you bring to the table.
 Impress the employer with your track record of previous work experience and your deep understanding of the value you would add to the team.

-Highlight quantifiable data and statistics that show how you've made a positive impact at other companies, and show your excitement about doing the same as a prospective employee at the company.
+Highlight quantifiable data and statistics in your resume accomplishments that show how you've made a positive impact at other companies, and show your excitement about doing the same as a prospective employee at the company.
 You want them to be impressed with your skills, but they key to a successful letter of interest is by showing what you can do for the company.

-Teal’s free Resume Builder can help you write metric-driven achievements using our Achievement Assistant tool.
+Teal's free AI Resume Builder can help you write metric-driven achievements using our Achievement Assistant tool.

 The final paragraph of your letter of interest is referred to as the call to action.
 You're calling on the reader to act.
 You're encouraging the hiring manager to connect with you and schedule an interview with you, so make sure you include your contact details.